Section Image

 Parsippany Hills High's internship program

-The highly rated schools attract people to the area, says LaForgia, who had a client who refused to move to another town because of how well their children excelled in school.
-Neighborhood children can begin their education at Lake Parsippany Elementary, which earns an A-minus rating from Niche.
-Brooklawn Middle, which has a broad modernist façade of glass, earns an A. Parsippany Hills High receives a top rating with an A-plus.
-Seniors can participate in a program where they attend a career-based internship for the last month of school and be exempt from finals.
+Children here can attend the Parsippany-Troy Hills Township School District.
+These highly rated schools attract people to the area, says LaForgia.
+Lake Parsippany Elementary earns an A-minus from Niche.
+Brooklawn Middle, which has a broad modernist façade of glass, earns an A. Parsippany Hills High gets an A-plus and allows seniors to have career-based internship for the last month of school and be exempt from finals.

-Even though it’s not necessarily associated with an outdoorsy lifestyle, Parsippany does contain over 30 parks that are a variety of sizes.
-Veterans Memorial Park, for example, provides many ways to engage with the community on 17 acres of land, from relaxing on stone benches near monuments and cherry trees to enjoying the athletic facilities and walking the mile-long path.
+Even though it’s not necessarily associated with an outdoorsy lifestyle, Parsippany has over 30 parks of various size.
+Veterans Memorial Park is 17 acres and has stone benches near monuments and cherry trees, athletic facilities and a mile-long walking path.
 Residents also spend time around the water.
-“Lake Parsippany has beaches to lounge on, and people will take their non-motorized boats out,” says LaMorte.
-Golf is available at the Knoll Country Club or the Mount Tabor Country Club.
-Tours can be taken at the Stickley Museum at Craftsman Farms, a 30-acre historic house museum and National Historic Landmark.
+“Lake Parsippany has beaches to lounge on, and people will take their nonmotorized boats out,” says LaMorte.
+Knoll Country Club and the Mount Tabor Country Club, private facilities, have golf courses.
+The Stickley Museum at Craftsman Farms, a 30-acre historic house museum and National Historic Landmark, offers tours.

-While much of the shopping and dining in Parsippany has a large suburban feel that requires a car, it’s possible to get an old-school small-town experience in the Lake Hiawatha district.
+While much of the shopping and dining in Parsippany-Troy Hills has a large suburban feel that requires a car, the Lake Hiawatha district delivers more of a small-town experience.
 Sidewalks will take pedestrians past mom-and-pop restaurants, dentist offices, nail salons and gas stations.
-But with two major highway routes running through the township, Parsippany overall presents a host of big-box retailers like Target, Marshalls and Home Depot.
-Grocery options range from Shop Rite to Wegmans to Whole Foods.
-Route 46 is populated by locally owned restaurants with snappy cosmopolitan names, like Tandoori Flames and Spice Grill.
-“Parsippany has one of the largest Indian populations in the state,” says LaMorte.
-Or there’s the option to cook Indian dishes at home, by shopping at Patel Brothers or Delight Big Bazaar, two Indian grocery stores.
-For more traditional eats, Tabor Road Tavern serves American food like burgers in a lodge atmosphere.
-Italian classics appear at Grato, where customers can order pasta dishes, pizza and entrees like chicken marsala and shrimp scampi.
-Fresh produce and artisan crafts can be picked up at a farmers market in Veterans Memorial Park, hosted every Friday from June to November in neighboring Parsippany.
+But with two major highway routes running through the area, retailers like Target, Marshalls and Home Depot are also nearby.
+Grocers include Shop Rite, Wegmans and Whole Foods.
+Route 46 is populated by locally owned restaurants like Tandoori Flames and Spice Grill.
+Specialty grocers include Patel Brothers and Delight Big Bazaar.
+For more traditional eats, Tabor Road Tavern serves burgers in a lodge atmosphere.
+Italian classics appear at Grato, where customers can order pasta, pizza and entrees like chicken marsala and shrimp scampi.
+Fresh produce and artisan crafts can be picked up at a farmers market in Veterans Memorial Park every Friday from June to November.

 Commuting to NYC on I-80, Route 46

 Route 46 and Interstate 80 are the two major pathways running east-west through the neighborhood.
 The 30-mile drive to Manhattan can take anywhere from an hour or two, depending on traffic.
 But drivers can also go to train stations in Denville and Morris Plains, which feature New Jersey Transit lines that can take about 70 minutes to reach the city.
 At the Beverwyck Park and Ride, commuters can hop on a bus to Manhattan.
 "A lot of people who work in the city find that attractive, that they don't have to drive to another town to commute in," LaForgia says.
-Route 46 is also served by Lakeland Bus Lines, which will bring riders to the Port Authority Bus Terminal in about an hour.
-With a low crime score of 2 out of 10 on the CAP Index, residents enjoy freely navigating all corners of Parsippany.
+Route 46 is also served by Lakeland Bus Lines, which travels to the Port Authority Bus Terminal in about an hour.

 Photography Contributed By